elbuit/mfrc522cli/README.md

 ### clone a card.

-WARNING: Clonning a card is dangerous, you'll  overwrite trailer blocks and depending of the access bits you can brick the card.
+WARNING: Clonning a card is dangerous, you'll  overwrite trailer blocks and depending of the access bits you can brick the card or block acces to a sector.

 If you card is a magic card probably you will be able to fix it with <fix trailer> command.